 (Break open the egg and spill the contents on the plate)

 Leader: "The candy in the egg represents the sweet reality the disciples tasted when they finally understood that their dear teacher and Lord was not only with them again, but He really was the Messiah of Israel, exactly as prophesied, and so much more!"

-(Anyone who wants can eat the candy)
+(Anyone who desires may eat the candy)